robertbenson/Python_OpenAI_ICAO/README.md

   # model="gpt-3.5-turbo",
   model="gpt-4o",
   messages=[
-    {"role": "system", "content": "What ICAO airfields are within 200 km of Dublin airport ?"}, ]
+    {"role": "system", "content": "What ICAO airfields are within 200 km of Dublin airport, return the longitude and latitude of each ?"}, ]
 )